 The last remaining flour mill may have been knocked down in Langley Mill - but a demolition team has donated a lasting memento to the village.

-The large millstone, which stood for more than 40 years at the entrance to the now demolished Smith’s Flour Mill on Cromford Road, is to remain within the parish.
+The large millstone, which stood for more than 40 years at the entrance to the now Smith’s Flour Mill on Cromford Road, is to remain within the parish.